Juanelorganelo/shield-ts/README.md

 > Comes with linter plugin to ensure that:
 > 1. Branded types are only used inside type-definitions
 > 2. The brand passed to a Brand<B> instantiation MUST match the name of the type alias.
+We allow for module and org prefixes
 > ```ts
 > import